Olivia Falconeri: 2010–2011

 On December 6, 2010, Olivia goes to Johnny's penthouse and finds Lisa Niles there.
 She had been treating Johnny's gunshot wound illegally, but hides the medical supplies so as to not get both of them into trouble.
-Johnny and Lisa both imply they are sleeping together to cover it up.
+Johnny and Lisa both imply they are having sex to cover it up.
 Olivia pretends to believe their story.
 Once Lisa leaves, Olivia lets Johnny know that she can tell he's onto him, and asks why he would rather hurt her by leading her to believe he is with someone else than being injured again.
 Olivia asks Johnny to at least get up and kiss her goodbye, but as he can't stand, he gives an elaborate excuse as to why he won't.
 He says he was trying to give her a reason to walk away from his mob life.
 She tells him he won't live long enough to see how right they could have been together.
 She returns her set of keys to his apartment and leaves.
 She begins crying outside of his apartment.
 In late December 2010/early January 2011, Olivia, who was filling in for Carly, is among those caught in the ski resort bus crash and is one of those who takes the worst of it, suffering from internal bleeding.
 During the wait for rescue on the mountain, Olivia is found by Michael, who was also in the crash.
 Steve, having also been on the bus as a chaperone is the only uninjured doctor there, and stays firmly by Olivia's side, talking to her, trying to keep her awake, calm and as comfortable as possible.
 Olivia is admitted to the hospital in critical condition, and recovers.
 When Steve arrives to check on Olivia after she regains consciousness, she thanks him for saving her life on the mountain.

 In late January, Steve takes Olivia home when she is released from the hospital, he makes her dinner and the two both confess that with more they get to know one another, the more they like each other.
 The two begin to date, often having dinner at Olivia's loft or meeting up at Jake's to have some drinks and spend time together.
 In February, they attended the wedding of Sonny Corinthos and Brenda Barrett together.
-On May 4, 2011, Steve and Olivia made love for the first time.
+On May 4, 2011, Steve and Olivia had sex for the first time.
 Olivia opens up to Steve, telling him she couldn't really tell before if he had been interested in her, and he explains that he didn't want to take advantage of her so soon after her break up with Johnny.